inwe-boku/irenabpdata/README.md

 # irenabpdata

 This R-package downloads the IRENA renewable energy and capacity database and the BP Statistical Review of World Energy and provides an interface to it.
+It also integrates with wbstats, a package used to read data from the World Bank Indicators Database.

 ## Dependencies
-Dependencies are automatically installed: dplyr, readxl, stringr, feather, tidyr, magrittr, ggplot2
+Dependencies are automatically installed: dplyr, readxl, stringr, feather, tidyr, magrittr, ggplot2, wbstats

 ## Installation
 Works with package devtools (install before usage!).
-Works on nora in RStudio.
-Should work without problems locally.
 <pre><code>
 devtools::install_github("inwe-boku/irenabpdata")
 </code></pre>